gravityforms/gravityformscli/readme.txt

 = 1.2 =
 - Updated Gravity API domain.
-- Updated the ids format of the entry list command to support the page-size and offset args.
+- Updated the ids format of the `wp gf entry list` command to support the page-size and offset args.
 Credit: Ulrich Pogson.
-- Updated the form export command to support the optional filename arg e.g. wp gf form export 1 --filename=testing.json.
+- Updated the form export command to support the optional filename arg e.g. `wp gf form export 1 --filename=testing.json`.
 Credit: Timothy Decker.
-- Fixed an issue where the install command could not network activate plugins.
+- Fixed an issue where the `wp gf install` command could not network activate plugins.
-- Fixed an error occurring when using the form notification update command without the notification-id arg.
+- Fixed an error occurring when using the `wp gf form notification update` command without the notification-id arg.
-- Fixed an issue with the entry export command.
+- Fixed an issue with the `wp gf entry export` command.

 = 1.1 =
-- Added support for start_date and end_date filters for the entry export command. e.g. wp gf entry export 11 --start_date="2018-11-01" --end_date="2018-11-11"
+- Added support for start_date and end_date filters for the entry export command. e.g. `wp gf entry export 11 --start_date="2018-11-01" --end_date="2018-11-11"`
-- Added the "wp gf tool system-report" command and the "wp gf tool status" alias for outputting the system report from the Gravity Forms 2.2+ System Status page.
+- Added the `wp gf tool system-report` command and the `wp gf tool status` alias for outputting the system report from the Gravity Forms 2.2+ System Status page.
-- Fixed an issue with the "wp gf install" command ending with an error message when no error occurred.
+- Fixed an issue with the `wp gf install` command ending with an error message when no error occurred.
 - Fixed an issue where old messages could continue to be displayed in the admin following a license key change.
-- Fixed an "invalid synopsis part" warning and an "unknown parameter" error with the wp gf form field update command.
+- Fixed an "invalid synopsis part" warning and an "unknown parameter" error with the `wp gf form field update` command.
-- Fixed the wp gf form update command using the wrong argument to get the existing form which could result in a form not found error.
+- Fixed the `wp gf form update` command using the wrong argument to get the existing form which could result in a form not found error.
-- Fixed an issue with the form create command where missing field IDs are added automatically.
+- Fixed an issue with the `wp gf form create` command where missing field IDs are added automatically.

 = 1.0 =
-- Added the wp gf license command.
+- Added the `wp gf license` command.
 - Fixed an issue with updating forms from an export file.

 = 1.0-rc-1 =
-- Added the --file arg to the wp gf form update command to allow forms to be updated from an export file.
+- Added the `--file` arg to the `wp gf form update` command to allow forms to be updated from an export file.
 - Fixed a fatal error when using the install command.

 = 1.0-beta-5 =
-- Added the wp gf form notification command.
+- Added the `wp gf form notification` command.
-- Added the wp gf entry notification command.
+- Added the `wp gf entry notification` command.
-- Added the wp version command.
+- Added the `wp gf version` command.
-- Added the wp update command.
+- Added the `wp gf update` command.
-- Updated the install and update commands to download the latest hotfix version by default.
+- Updated the `install` and `update` commands to download the latest hotfix version by default.
-- Fixed an issue with wp gf form export <form-id> where the form ID is ignored.
+- Fixed an issue with `wp gf form export <form-id>` where the form ID is ignored.

 = 1.0-beta-4 =
-- Updated the install command to pass the --force value to the setup command.
+- Updated the `install` command to pass the `--force` value to the setup command.
 - Updated the output when forcing the setup.

 = 1.0-beta-3 =
-- Added the wp gf setup command
+- Added the `wp gf setup` command
-- Fixed an issue with the install command where the database was not setup until visiting the WP dashboard.
+- Fixed an issue with the `install` command where the database was not setup until visiting the WP dashboard.
 - Updated the WP-CLI requirement to 1.0+

 = 1.0-beta-2 =